jhallen/joe-editor/docs/man.md

 	echo "hi" | joe

-If you want to use JOE in a shell script which has its stdin/stdout redirected, but you do not need to pipe to it', you should simply redirect JOE's stdin/stdout to /dev/tty:
+If you want to use JOE in a shell script which has its stdin/stdout redirected, but you do not need to pipe to it, you should simply redirect JOE's stdin/stdout to /dev/tty:

 	joe filename  </dev/tty >/dev/tty